-When it does, you'll have an increase in bleeding time.
+What it does -- you'll have an increase in bleeding time.
 Look for that.

 Please do not confuse renal failure with nephrotic syndrome, okay?

-In nephrotic syndrome, you may lose in maybe about 5 to 10% of your patient's antithrombin III.
+In nephrotic syndrome, you may lose in maybe about five to ten percent of your patient's antithrombin 3.

-If you lose antithrombin III, your patient is in a state of hypercoagulation.
+If you lose antithrombin 3, your patient is in the state of hypercoagulation.
+Fascinating, isn't it?

 but we definitely know that the platelets are not functioning properly.

-Those are conditions in which you would find an elevated bleeding time.
+Those are the conditions in which you would find an elevated bleeding time.

-And be careful here, von Willebrand disease, now, the type that I'm only going to focus upon,
+Now, be careful here, Von Willebrand disease, now, the type that I am only going to focus upon

 Now, our topic for this discussion is only bleeding time.

-So therefore, von Willebrand factor if it's not present, now you remind me,
+So therefore, Von Willebrand factor, if it's not present,

-the fact that we an elevated bleeding time is that due to not binding to glycoprotein Ib,
+and you might need, the fact that we have an elevated bleeding time, is that due to, not bindind to glycoprotein 1b,

-So when you don't have the von Willebrand factor binding to glycoprotein Ib,
+So when you don't have the Von Willebrand factor binding to glycoprotein 1b,

 you can expect the bleeding time to be elevated.